Tutor Recruitment and Training at Third Space Learning

 How we help schools support the pupils who need it most

-Some clarifications and facts about Third Space Learning
+Key facts about Third Space Learning’s maths tutors

 - All Third Space Learning tutors currently delivering sessions are 18 years-old or older

-- Third Space Learning, and its tutors, followed a strict application process to become an approved Tuition Partner of the National Tutoring Programme, and have always maintained the high standards that they set
+- All elements of our tutoring programmes, including tutor recruitment and training, have been reviewed by the Department for Education as part of the strict application process to become an approved Tuition Partner of the National Tutoring Programme – we’re proud to maintain the high standards that they set

 Our commitment to our mission

-We see no reason why the nationality or location of our tutors in any way detracts from their ability to help in the ultimate goal that we all share: helping those children in English classrooms with the greatest need, and closing the attainment gap.
+We understand that recruiting and training tutors from oversees might not be the right approach for every school, but we see no reason why the nationality or location of our tutors in any way detracts from their ability to help in the ultimate goal that we all share: helping those children in English classrooms with the greatest need, and closing the attainment gap.